Forescout/examples/README.md

 This repository contains examples of working code that interact with the Forescout Platform.

-The examples are organized into categories and common usage examples, but each is independent and self contained.
+The examples are organized into categories and common usage, but each is independent and self contained.
 You can analyze the examples provided to get a better understanding of how a particular feature works, or use them as a starting point for your own project.

 For complete documentation, please visit [https://updates.forescout.com/](https://updates.forescout.com/)